Leonard Irving

 Theodore Leonard Irving (March 24, 1898 – March 8, 1962) was a U.S. Representative from Missouri.

-Born in St. Paul, Ramsey County, Minnesota, Irving moved with his parents to a farm in North Dakota.

-He attended the public schools of North Dakota.

-He worked for a railroad as a boy and during the First World War.

-He left the railroad to become manager of a theater in Montana.

-He moved to California and was manager of a hotel.
+Born in St. Paul, Ramsey County, Minnesota, Irving moved with his parents to a farm in North Dakota, where he attended the public schools.
+He worked for a railroad as a boy and during the First World War; later, he left the railroad to become manager of a theater in Montana.
+Irving then moved to California and was manager of a hotel.
 He moved to Jackson County, Missouri, in 1934 and was employed as a construction worker and later became a representative of the American Federation of Labor.

 Irving was elected as a Democrat to the Eighty-first and Eighty-second Congresses (January 3, 1949 – January 3, 1953).
-He was an unsuccessful candidate for reelection in 1952 to the Eighty-third Congress.

-Defeated for Democratic nomination in 1954 to the Eighty-fourth Congress.

-Labor organizer and later president of a labor union in Kansas City, Missouri.
+He was unsuccessful for reelection in 1952 and in a bid for the Democratic nomination in 1954.
+He once again became a labor organizer, and later was president of a labor union in Kansas City, Missouri.

-He died on March 8, 1962, in Washington, D.C., while on a business trip.
-He was interred in Mount Moriah Cemetery in Kansas City.
+He died on March 8, 1962, in Washington, D.C., while on a business trip, and was interred in Mount Moriah Cemetery in Kansas City.